phoughton/pyiso20022/README.md

 # PYISO20022 - an ISO 20022 Message Generator

-A package of classes to support payment message generation (for ISO 20022 payment messages).
+A package of classes to support payment, financial, securities & accounting message generation (for ISO 20022 messages).

-These are the type of payments messages used in SWIFT for payment schemes such as FedNow, TARGET2, CHAPS, CBPR+, MEPS+ and other SWIFT/Wire Transfer style payments etc. You may hear them refered to as PACS messages (but there are others types as well, like CAMT or PAIN).
+These are the type of payments messages used in payment schemes such as FedNow, TARGET2, CHAPS, CBPR+, MEPS+ and other SWIFT/Wire Transfer style payments etc. You may hear them refered to as PACS messages (but there are others types as well, like CAMT.056 or PAIN.001).

-You might use these messages if you intitate payments from your company into a larger financial institution, in this scenario you will be generating PAIN (thats Payment Initiation) messages.
+You might use these messages if you intitate payments from your company into a larger financial institution, in this scenario you will be generating PAIN (thats _Payment Initiation_) messages.

 See a full list of types and versions [here](https://github.com/phoughton/pyiso20022/blob/main/supported_msg_types_final.md).

-(Raise an issue in github if find a version or msg type is missing!)
+(Raise an issue in github if find a version or msg type is missing!
+We are constantly expanding the scope of messages we support.)

 ## Using pyiso20022 package